 1. What is the biggest difference between your receiver hitch products and the rest?
 Any fixed or "static" receiver hitch product will actually INCREASE your chances of whiplash by 22% if you're hit from the rear because there is just NO give.
+Also fixed or static receiver hitch products have a greater chance of wrecking your frame.

 2. Why Don’t You Make Them Longer…They were designed to protect your vehicle from the two most frequent vehicle accidents – getting hit while parked and the rear end collision.
 For rear end collisions, 94% occur on straight roads and most are DIRECT hits.
 The driver of the “bullet” vehicle does little to avoid the crash.
 Don’t confuse rear end collisions with backing accidents – backing accidents get the corners because you’re turning.

 4. Why Not Let The Receiver Hitch Take The Hit…The receiver hitch is bolted directly to the frame and will transfer all the crash energy directly to the occupants.
-Sometimes they are behind and slightly below the bumper so you have to hit the bumper and expensive sheet metal before you hit the receiver hitch.
-And the average pickup truck bumper will cost $1,692 to replace (in 2004 prices) and the average plastic bumper $450 to repair and $900 to replace.

 5. Why Not Just Use A Ball Mount to Protect My Vehicle …Your ball mount is only 2” wide, absorbs no crash energy, just punches a hole in the bullet vehicle and it keeps on coming, is illegal in some states to drive around with when not pulling a trailer, will impale anything you accidentally back into, kills your shins, transfers all the impact energy directly to the occupants and actually increases your chance of whiplash by 22% - because it doesn’t absorb any crash energy.
 That’s true for any “fixed” or “static” receiver hitch product including pintle hitches, bike racks, cargo carriers, propellers, etc.